 Russell was mentioned in some press coverage of the report, which British officials dismissed as biased toward the revolutionaries.
 Fast-moving developments in Ireland continued to eclipse Russell’s 1919 reporting, as violence escalated up until a July 1921 truce.
 Five months later, Irish and British authorities agreed to treaty that created the 26-county, majority Catholic, Irish Free State, while the 6-county, predominantly Protestant, Northern Ireland remained part of Britain.
 The dominion status of southern Ireland fell short of the full republic sought by Sinn Féin leaders.

 Bitter disappointment about this outcome in 1922 erupted in a bloody civil war in the Free State that lasted for the next two years.
 By then, Russell had slipped from the spotlight of Irish politics and returned to a quieter life in Chicago.

-NEXT: The rest of Russell’s life, and my personal thoughts, in the series conclusion.
+NEXT: The rest of Russell’s life, and my personal thoughts

 - Ruth Russell, What’s the matter with Ireland?
 (New York: Devin-Adain, 1920).
 My review of the book in LOC catlogue.

 - “Bombs Thrown In Cork Hurt Scores”, The Washington Post, July 20, 1920.

 - “The Trouble with Ireland,” New York Tribune, Sept.
 12, 1920.

 - “What’s the matter with Ireland?”
 Catholic World, Dec.
 1920.
 396.